hellomuffin/exif-as-language/README.md

 # exif-as-language
-This is the official repo for the paper "EXIF as Language: Learning Cross-Modal Associations Between Images and Camera Metadata".
+This is the official repo for the paper **"EXIF as Language: Learning Cross-Modal Associations Between Images and Camera Metadata"**.

-Chao Feng, Ziyang Chen, Andrew Owens
+*Chenhao Zheng, Ayush Shrivastava, Andrew Owens*

 University of Michigan, Ann Arbor